acme-networks/acme-public-docs/faq/faq_en.md

   - Some servers may block P2P traffic;
   - Torrent downloads may affect other users' network experience.
 - **User responsibilities**:
-  - Users must ensure the legality of downloaded content;
+  - Users shall ensure the legality of downloaded content;
   - Bear all legal liability arising from content transmission (see Article 5.2 of the Terms of Service);
-  - Violations of intellectual property rights will face account termination risks.
+  - Violations of intellectual property rights shall face service termination risks.
 - **Recommendation**: If you have P2P needs, please consult customer support to confirm relevant policies first.

 ### 7.9 Does AcmeVPN Provide Ad Blocking Features?